Jigoku/alluvion/README.md

 (these should be available on most linux distributions, it's likely they are already installed)

-If you cannot find them in your distributions package repository, try installing missing modules with:
+If you cannot find them in your distributions package repository, try installing missing modules like so:
 ```
 # perl -MCPAN -e 'install JSON'
 ```